dprojects/Woodworking/Docs/MagicPanelsAPI.md

 		iString: units string in user settings notation, for example "5 mm", "5 in", "5 ft", but also accept quick value notation like "500" for all units schemas.
+		iType:
+			* "system" - by default convert by system
+			* "weight" - return value for weight for calculation in kg/m^2

 ##### Usage: